frmscoe/config-service/docs/deployment/Mojaloop-Platform-Shared-Tools-Deployment.md

 5. Review the contents of the .env file using your preferred editing tool.

-- For macOS: Update the ROOT_VOLUME_DEVICE_PATH to reflect the absolute path.
+- For macOS and Linux Ubuntu: Update the ROOT_VOLUME_DEVICE_PATH to reflect the absolute path.
 - For Windows WSL:

   - Avoid using the Windows mnt drive for defining paths.